aristanetworks/avd-workshops/workshops/avd-lab-guide.md

 make build-site-1
 ```

-Go ahead and review the newly rendered configurations and documentation to see what config was rendered and applied on the spines and leafs.
+Go ahead and review the newly rendered configurations and documentation to see what config was rendered for the spines and leafs.

 Now, deploy the configurations to Site 1 switches.